YanRabe/YanRabe/README.md

 ## Hi, I'm Yan ! 👋
 - Just finished my internship at team MFX (Inria).
 I was working on the Printer-to-Lua project to enable users to create their own machine profiles for the IceSL Slicer.
 - No personal project at hand for now.
--I'm currently a freshman at French engineering school ENSEEIHT, studying computer science.
+- I'm currently a freshman at French engineering school ENSEEIHT, studying computer science.

 ## 🔗 Links
 [![E-portfolio (_TODO_)](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://TODO.com/)